Fast Regression of the Tritium Breeding Ratio in Fusion Reactors: Results

 \subsubsection{Scaling Benchmark}

 The results shown in~\Fref{fig:scaling} suggest that in terms of regression performance the most accurate families from the previous experiments consistently maintain their relative advantage over others, even as more training points are introduced.
 While such families achieve nearly comparable performance on the largest dataset, in the opposite case tree-based ensemble approaches clearly outperform ANNs.
-This can be observed particularly on sets of sizes up to~\num{6000}.
+For instance, GBTs achieve $\text{MAE}=\num{0.107}$, nearly half of the $\text{MAE}=\num{0.186}$ achieved by ANNs, representing a clear benefit given vastly disparate training and prediction times.
+This trend continues for set sizes up to~\num{6000}.

-Consistent with our expectation, the shortest training times were achieved by instance-based learning methods (KNN, IDW) that are trained trivially at the expense of increased lookup complexity later during prediction.
+Consistent with our expectations, the shortest training times were achieved by instance-based learning methods (KNN, IDW) that are trained trivially at the expense of increased lookup complexity later during prediction.
 Furthermore, we observe that the majority of tree-based ensemble algorithms also perform and scale well, unlike RBFs and GPR which appear to behave superlinearly.
 We note that ANNs, which are the only family to utilize parallelisation during training, show an inverse scaling characteristic.
 We suspect that this effect may be caused by a constant multi-threading overhead that dominates the training process on relatively small sets.

-Finally, all tested families with the exception of previously mentioned instance-based models offer desirable prediction times.
-Analogous to previous experiments, GBTs, ABTs and ANNs appear to be tied, as they not only exhibit comparable times but also similar scaling slopes.
-Following those, we note a clear hierarchy of ERTs, SVMs, GPR and RBFs, trailed by IDW and KNNs.
+Finally, all tested families with the exception of previously mentioned instance-based models offered desirable prediction times.
+Analogous to previous experiments, GBTs, ABTs and ANNs appeared to be tied, as they not only exhibited comparable times but also similar scaling slopes.
+After those, we note a clear hierarchy of ERTs, SVMs, GPR and RBFs, trailed by IDW and KNNs.